 Manuscripts must be original and not published earlier in other professional journals or publication.

 Proposed articles for Armed Forces Comptroller are reviewed first by the ASMC Editorial Board.
-The Board recommends to the Executive Director and Editor of Armed Forces Comptroller whether unsolicited articles should be considered for publication.
-Accordingly, and except under specific exceptions, such manuscripts must be submitted earlier than other publication materials.
+The Board recommends to the Executive Director and Editor of Armed Forces Comptroller whether articles should be considered for publication.
+Manuscripts must be submitted earlier than other publication materials.

 Other Material (Chapter News, Professional Development Announcements, etc.)

 Submission deadlines for other Armed Forces Comptroller input may vary significantly depending on the length and format of the items.
-In general, material should be received approximately ten weeks before publication of the journal.
+In general, the material should be received approximately six weeks before publication of the journal.